 1) “Hello Dolly” by Louis Armstrong

-“Hello Dolly” is the title song of the popular 1964 musical of the same name, although it was originally recorded by Carol Channing, Louis Armstrong’s version was the 1965 Grammy Award winner for Song of the Year and has been inducted into the Grammy Hall of Fame (2001).
-Overall the song has been covered by Frank Sinatra to Zooey Deschanel, but no one does it like Satchmo.
+“Hello Dolly” is the title song of the popular 1964 musical of the same name, originally recorded by Carol Channing.
+However, it is Louis Armstrong’s version that was the 1965 Grammy Award winner for Song of the Year and was inducted into the Grammy Hall of Fame (2001).

 2) “I Got You (I Feel Good)” by James Brown